Important Garage Modifications to Help Seniors Who Want to Age-In-Place18 minute read

 You can go further, these days an alarm system isn’t just a decorative piece of electronic equipment meant to deter would-be burglars.
 Today’s alarm systems have built-in safety features that are sophisticated enough to save your life regardless of the nature of the emergency you face.
 Some systems come with smoke detectors and sprinklers set up so they go off automatically when the need arises.
 The best alarm systems are connected to a 24/7 response center that can notify family members, police, fire department or emergency medical services should the need arise.

-If you’re in the process of retrofitting your house to accommodate aging in place, you need to think of every modification you can make to create a safer environment, and installing a phone—or even just putting in a station for a cordless phone—is one of the easiest ways to insure yourself or your loved ones against accidents.
+Installing a phone — or even just putting in a station for a cordless phone — is one of the easiest ways to insure yourself or your loved ones against accidents.

 Install an Emergency Phone Line and Medical Response System in Your Garage